 EMR or EHR vendor

-This tends to be a more seamless process, with more measures than claims-based reporting; but it’s limited to the traditional MIPS program, in which there aren’t many measures available for specialties.
-However, if a specialist has a partnership with a Qualified Clinical Data Registry (QCDR), more measure options are available.
+This tends to be a more seamless process, with more measures than claims-based reporting, but it’s limited to the traditional MIPS program, in which there aren’t many measures available for specialties.
+However, if an EHR vendor has a partnership with a Qualified Clinical Data Registry (QCDR), more measure options are available.

 Qualified clinical data registries

-These registries can report all of the traditional MIPS measures, if they communicate that to CMS; but they can also determine if they want to report additional mixed measures that are more specific to a specialty field.
-For example, a specialty organization like the American Academy of Radiologists might request to report certain radiology-specific measures.
-If a provider is eligible, they will likely report the Promoting Interoperability category in addition to improvement activity.
+These registries can report all of the traditional MIPS measures, if they communicate that to CMS.
+But they can also determine if they want to report additional mixed measures that are more specific to a specialty field.
+For example, a specialty organization like the American Academy of Radiologists might request to report certain radiology-specific quality measures.
+If a provider is eligible, they may need to report the Promoting Interoperability category in addition to improvement activity.

-It’s also important to communicate with the billing leaders at your facility, as it’s possible all clinicians in the practice are eligible to report as a group.
-For example, hospitals participating in state-based Medicaid and reporting value-based data to Medicaid might be considered part of facility-based reporting; therefore, you wouldn’t report separately to MIPS but as part of your group.
+It’s also important to communicate with the billing leaders at your facility, as it’s possible that clinicians in the practice are eligible to report part of the facility.
+For example, providers working at hospitals participating in state-based Medicaid and reporting value-based data to Medicaid might be considered part of facility-based reporting so you wouldn’t report separately to MIPS but as part of your group.
 This status of Facility-Based Reporting is listed as a special status, viewable when a provider uses the NPI lookup tool mentioned previously.

-Changes to MIPS can seem daunting and overwhelming as you already try to navigate your other duties and obligations.
-But there are specific steps you can take now, as you await the final details on MIPS changes in the new and innovative reporting systems, to ensure you are prepared and avoid penalty fees.
+Changes to MIPS can seem daunting and overwhelming as you to navigate your other duties and obligations.
+But there are specific steps you can take now as you await the final details on MIPS changes in the new and innovative reporting systems to ensure you are prepared and to avoid penalty fees.

-First, check the NPI lookup tool for your status and find out if someone on your billing team is already taking care of this.
+First, check the NPI lookup tool for your status and find out if someone on your billing team is tracking this.
 Second, determine who in your practice will monitor the Quality Payment Program website for additional changes and have them check every few months for changes.
-Third, sign up for the Quality Payment Program’s email list (available through its website) to ensure you are receiving notices of updates and changes.
+Third, sign up for the Quality Payment Program’s email list (available through qpp.cms.gov) to ensure you are receiving notices of updates and changes.

-Finally, consider a mindset shift regarding these tasks—which can seem cumbersome—to reframe them as reporting the high-quality patient improvement processes you are already doing, and hope to do in the future, in an effort to keep providing excellent healthcare to all patients.
-Change Healthcare provides assistance accumulating data support measures through its multiple physician service solutions and is ready to help ease the transition with MIPS, so you can get back to pushing for better patient outcomes and providing the best care possible.
+Finally, consider a mindset shift regarding these tasks, which can seem cumbersome, to reframe them as reporting the high-quality patient improvement processes you already do, and hope to do in the future, in an effort to keep providing excellent health care to all patients.
+Optum provides assistance accumulating data to support measures through its multiple physician service solutions and is ready to help ease the transition with MIPS so you can get back to focusing on better patient outcomes and providing the best care possible.